 Much of the striking banded coloration of the Chinle Formation badlands that make up the Painted Desert region is due to soil formation during the Late Triassic period.
-The soil suggests that the climate was once dramatically seasonal, with distinct very wet and very dry seasons.
+The soil suggests that the climate was dramatically seasonal, with distinct wet and dry seasons.
 This climate was probably similar to the modern monsoon of the Indian Ocean region.

 The colorful mudstones and clays of the Painted Desert badlands are composed of bentonite, a product of altered volcanic ash.
-The clay minerals in the bentonite absorb water, and the expansion and contraction properties of the bentonite cause rapid erosion.
+The clay minerals in the bentonite absorb water and the expansion and contraction properties of the bentonite cause rapid erosion.
 This prevents vegetation from growing on the slopes of the hills.